Crist-deguzman/security-projects/README.md

 ## Introduction

 Welcome to my portfolio!
-I'm an Aspiring Cybersecurity Analyst passionate about Threat Hunting, OSINT, Phishing Analysis, and Strengthing IT Security.
+I'm an Aspiring Cybersecurity Analyst passionate about Threat Hunting, OSINT, Phishing Analysis, and Strengthening IT Security.
 This portfolio showcases my practical skills and projects related to security operations.

 ## Projects